ParaGroup/WindFlow/README.md

 * <strong>librocksdb-dev</strong> for using the suite of persistent operators keeping their internal state in RocksDB KVS
 * <strong>doxygen</strong> (to generate the documentation)

-<b>Important about the FastFlow dependency</b> -> after downloading FastFlow, the user needs to configure the library for the underlying multi-core environment.
-By default, FastFlow pins its threads onto the cores of the machine.
-To make FastFlow aware of the ordering of cores, and their correspondence in CPUs and NUMA regions, it is important to run (just one time) the script <strong>"mapping_string.sh"</strong> in the folder <tt>fastflow/ff</tt> before compiling your WindFlow programs.
+<b>Important about the FastFlow dependency</b> — After downloading FastFlow, the user must configure the library for the target multi-core environment.
+By default, FastFlow pins its threads to the machine’s cores.
+To ensure FastFlow correctly recognizes the core ordering and their correspondence to CPUs and NUMA regions, it is essential to run the script <strong>"mapping_string.sh"</strong> (located in the <tt>fastflow/ff</tt> directory) once before compiling your WindFlow programs.

 # Macros
 WindFlow, and its underlying level FastFlow, come with some important macros that can be used during compilation to enable specific behaviors.
 Some of them are reported below: